-It’s humbling to hear this speech again today – and to reflect on the shift in attitudes over that 50 years, and also the journey left to travel before his dream reflects reality for all people across our globe.
+It’s humbling to hear this speech again – and to reflect on the shift in attitudes over more than 50 years, and also the journey left to travel before his dream reflects reality for all people across our globe.

 I loved this piece by the BBC – http://www.bbc.co.uk/news/magazine-23853578 featuring;